 Crossing difficult terrain to reach ethnic groups in remote villages is common for FEBC's Ethnic Languages team.

 FEBC team distributed essential items to isolated villagers during COVID.
+(Faces blurred for security reasons.)

 Most of the Kim Mun people are found in China.
 The rest in Southeast Asia are found in Laos and Vietnam.
 Ancestral worship is common; with the belief that the eldest son can help buy the deceased a way into different levels of heaven.
-The Kim Mun’s version of hell is a thick, dark forest with no villages or clearings.
-Scripture is not yet available in the Kim Mun language, but FEBC has been sharing the Gospel in Kim Mun language through radio!
+Kim Mun’s version of hell is a thick, dark forest with no villages or clearings.
+Scripture is not yet available in the Kim Mun language, but FEBC has been sharing the gospel in the Kim Mun language through radio!

 House visits and Bible study.
 Here, a Kim Mun household receives Jesus!

 Why shortwave radios and SD cards?
 Most of the 350 ethnic people groups in Southeast Asia live in remote mountainous villages that are often underdeveloped.
-There is no running water, no internet and villagers rely on solar power.
-Radio that receives shortwave transmissions.
+There is no running water, no internet, and villagers rely on solar power.

 Shortwave frequencies do not travel straight and so can travel much longer distances and cover a wider area.
 Shortwave radios or radios with loaded SD cards are the only ways the villagers can hear God’s Word.

-And God’s Word in their heart languages, brought to them by someone from their own tribe or who knows their language sends a clear, but rare message: they matter, they are significant, they are loved.
+And God’s Word in their heart languages, brought to them by someone from their tribe or who knows their language sends a clear, but rare message: they matter, they are significant, they are loved.
 It’s a far cry from what most would have known their whole lives, marginalised by the dominant culture.

 That love is transforming lives for eternity.
 Many have received Jesus and been baptised, forever freed from the fear of spirits they used to cower under.
 Sometimes, even entire villages have come to Christ.
-Water baptism for the Kim Mun people group.

 The boots that carry the Good News may be muddy, the feet may be aching, but they are beautiful.